Cognigy/Documentation/docs/en/docs/ai/resources/agents/agents.md

 Agents contain collections of conversational AI resources, including [Flows]({{config.site_url}}ai/resources/build/flows/), [Lexicons]({{config.site_url}}ai/resources/build/lexicons/), [Endpoints]({{config.site_url}}ai/resources/deploy/endpoints/) and more.
 It is possible to work on a given Agent with multiple team members and Agents can deployed on a wide range of channels.

-## Create a new "Agent"
+## Create a new Agent
 Below are the steps to create a Virtual Agent (VA) with Cognigy.AI.
 A VA is a bot that is designed to automatically handle interactions.
 It's simple to create one:

-###1.
-The "Create Agent" wizard
+### 1. The Create Agent wizard
-When you login to Cognigy.AI as an Admin or Project Manager, you will be able to see "Create Agent" button on the top-left.
+When you login to Cognigy.AI as an Admin or Project Manager, you will be able to see **Create Agent** button on the top-left.
 You can create Virtual Agents by clicking this button.
 A Virtual Agent is typically designed to tackle one use case and it can handle multiple user intents.

 <img src="{{config.site_url}}ai/resources/images/create_agent.png" width="100%" style="margin-bottom: 5px">

-###2.
-Step-by-step instructions to create your "Agent"
+### 2. Step-by-step instructions to create your Agent
 - Give your Virtual Agent(VA) a name that's describing its job.
 You will also be able to change the name later.
 - Select the primary language for your VA.
 - Choosing a color helps you quickly navigate between VAs once you've set up a whole workforce.